Skip to Content

 How it works

 When you tell your assistant something like “always include weather in my briefings,” it stores that as a memory.
-The next time the relevant workflow runs, it has access to that memory.
+The next time the relevant workflow runs, your assistant has access to that memory and acts on it.

 Global memories